No Fee Guarantee

 Dilation of one or both pupils

 Nausea or vomiting

 People suffering from brain injuries may also experience changes in mood or behavior.

 If your newborn suffered a birth injury or death that may have been due to the negligence of a caregiver, it’s not only important to contact an attorney, it’s critical to work with a law firm that has a track record of success in birth injury cases.
 The Kiley Law Group has extensive experience in birth injury claims, and we understand the physical, emotional and financial impacts a birth injury can have on a child and his or family in the short-term and over the course of a lifetime.

 If you’re confronted with the terrifying reality of a birth injury, you don’t have to face the burden alone.
-After you’ve ensured the safety of your ones, call our Boston office at 888-979-9323 or contact us online.
+After you’ve ensured the safety of your ones, call one of our Massachusetts locations at 888-979-9323 or contact us online.
 We can walk you through what documentation to save and what steps to take next, and we can arrange to meet you in person, even at the hospital.
 Our attorneys are here to help you move past this difficult time and recover the peace of mind you need to begin a new chapter in your life.
-Back To Overview

 A cerebral contusion is bruising of a person’s brain tissue.
 Depending on the location of a cerebral contusion, the injury may result in vision loss, impaired cognitive functions, and loss of motor skills.
 The effects of a cerebral contusion may be temporary or permanent.

 Cerebral contusions, like other brain injuries, are often the result of an impactful force, such as that of a traffic collision.
 If you or a loved one sustained a brain injury due to another’s negligence, please contact the attorneys at the Kiley Law Group for a free, no-obligation consultation.
 Our firm has more than 40 years of experience fighting for injury victims, including those who have suffered brain injuries.